krober10nd/SeismicMesh/README.md

 After that, SeismicMesh can be installed from the Python Package Index ([pypi](https://pypi.org/project/SeismicMesh/)), so with:

+    pip install -U SeismicMesh

+If you'd like to read and write velocity models from segy/h5 format, you can install like:

     pip install -U SeismicMesh[io]

 For more detailed information about installation and requirements see: